MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/add-encounters.md

 #### Post encounter event

-Use the event to invoke an action after when the encounter is over.
+`UnityEvent` to invoke when the encounter is over.
 Pick an object or drag one in, and select any of its methods to invoke.